-Working in the contractor/agency industry you find that the same questions always rear their heads.
+Working in the contractor/agency sector, you find that the same questions always rear their heads.

 One of the most repeated questions is what is this NIERS deduction on my payslip?
 If they have not been paid via an Umbrella Payroll company or had their own Limited Company before, then this additional deduction can cause some confusion.